d4EndgameGuide

 RingBlood-soaked AspectBlood-soaked AspectBlood Mist leaves a trail that lasts for 4 seconds and deals X Shadow damage per second to enemies who stand in it.
 Your Movement Speed is no longer reduced while Blood Mist is active.

-RingAspect of Ultimate ShadowAspect of Ultimate ShadowBone Storm and Blood Wave are also Darkness Skills, deal Shadow damage, and gain additional effects: Enemies damaged by Bone Storm take X Shadow Damage over 2 seconds.
-Blood Wave desecrates the ground it travels over, dealing X Shadow damage over 4 seconds.
+OffhandAspect of Ultimate ShadowAspect of Ultimate ShadowBone Storm and Blood Wave are also Darkness Skills, deal Shadow damage, and gain additional effects: Enemies damaged by Bone Storm take X Shadow Damage over 2 seconds.
+Blood Wave creates Desecrated Ground as it travels dealing X Shadow damage over 4 seconds.

 Unique Items